MarkoSterk/beta_cell_analysis_suite/README.md

 **If you re-run this procedure and change the method the output will override the previous output.**

-Output of this analysis is saved in the folder "preprocessing/{EXPERIMENT_NAME}/" and subfolder "binarized_traces"
+Output of this analysis is saved in the folder "preprocessing/{EXPERIMENT_NAME}/" and subfolder "binarized_traces".
+The "raster_plot.png" figure has the cells on the y axis ordered according to their distance from the origin (0,0).

 ## Exclude cells step configurations
 In this step you can either exclude time series/cells visually or from an existing .txt file with cell indecies.